What “Roguelike” Meant

 Diablo (1997)

 In 1997, Diablo was released.
 If you compare Diablo to Angband, the two games are obviously very similar.
 In fact, the developers originally wanted to create a turn-based roguelike; however, Real-Time Strategy was a hot new genre back then, and they have decided to make it a roguelike/RTS hybrid.
 Diablo featured great graphics.
-I do not know the exact reasons why the developers have decided to drop permadeath, but this was common in commercial roguelike-inspired games back then.
+The developers have decided to drop permadeath because theythought it would not sell.
+This was common in commercial roguelike-inspired games back then.

 Reviewers did recognize it as a great game, and that it required a new classification — the light story, focus on combat, and randomness made it quite different from typical RPGs.
 If they recognized that these traits were taken directly from roguelikes, “action roguelike” would probably mean a game similar to Diablo nowadays; however, they did not, so the new genre was called “action RPG”.